rdooley2/Scripting-Lab/README.md

 <br />
 <br />
 <br />
-Going back to the console, we can see that the script detected that modification: <br/><br />
+Going back to the console, I can see that the script detected that modification: <br/><br />
 <img src="https://i.imgur.com/B7onWWY.png" height="80%" width="80%" alt="Script Steps"/>
 <br />
 <br />